Charlotte Casiraghi: Career

-Fashion and modelling
+Fashion and modeling

-In 2010, Casiraghi became the official ambassador for the equestrian collections of Gucci.
+In 2010, while still competing in equestrian sport, Casiraghi became the official ambassador for equestrian collections at Gucci.
 In 2014, she became the face of Gucci Cosmetics.

-Casiraghi modelled for Yves Saint Laurent's campaign for its Fall 2018 collection, giving it the hashtag #YSL15.
-She was photographed by David Sims as the face of the campaign.
+Casiraghi later modeled for Yves Saint Laurent's campaign for its Fall 2018 collection that ran under the hashtag #YSL15.
+She was photographed by David Sims and was the primary face of the campaign.